DTSHaas/C-COMPASS/README.md

 For any questions, contact danniel.haas@helmholtz-munich.de

 ### Pre-Publication Information
-The software documenation to C-COMPASS is accessable under:
+The software documenation to C-COMPASS is accessable under **/docs/build/html/index.html** and will be publically available by the official release of C-COMPASS.
-**/docs/build/html/index.html**
-and will be released online with publication of the paper.